segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 Once you have set up the necessary AWS resources:

-1. [Contact the Support team] (/https://segment.com/help/contact/) to receive a link to the Data Lakes landing page in your workspace.
+1. [Contact the Support team](/https://segment.com/help/contact/) to receive a link to the Data Lakes landing page in your workspace.

 2. Once you're in the Data Lakes landing page, click **Configure Data Lakes**.